-IMPORTANT: The Leelanau County Government Center is closed to the public through December 8, 2020.
-Additionally, the Family Court's normal operations and office will not be open to the public until further notice.
+IMPORTANT: The Leelanau County Government Center is currently closed to the public.
+Additionally, the Probate and Family Court's normal operations and office will not be open to the public until further notice.
 Court hearings that would have been open to the public are live-streamed on YouTube at https://www.youtube.com/feed/my_videos.

 For further information contact (231) 256-9803 or email email@example.com

 FILINGS IN PROBATE COURT AND FAMILY DIVISION CASES:

 MICHIGAN COURTS: Leelanau County is one of 83 counties in this great State of Michigan.
 In 1818, a Court of Probate was established in each county, the members of which were appointed by the Governor and from which appeals might be taken to the Supreme Court.
 These Courts continued in operation until Michigan was admitted into the Union as the 26th state on January 26, 1837.
 The Constitution of 1963 provided for each county to have a Probate Court and that "...they shall have original jurisdiction in all cases of juvenile delinquents independence, except as otherwise provided by law...".

 FAMILY DIVISION: As of January 1, 1998, the Legislature created the Family Division of the Circuit Court and moved what traditionally had been Probate Court matters of adoption, child protective proceedings (abuse and neglect), emancipation of minors, juvenile delinquency, name changes, and other ancillary family matters from the Probate Court to the Circuit Court - Family Division including Domestic Relations matters.

 Honorable Marian Kromkowski: Judge Kromkowski was elected as Probate Court Judge in 2018 and took office on January 1, 2019.
 In Leelanau County she also presides over the Circuit Court-Family Division.